DID YOU KNOW?

 Inaccessible web content means that people with disabilities are denied equal access to information.
 An inaccessible website can exclude people just as much as steps at an entrance to a physical location.
 Ensuring web accessibility for people with disabilities is a priority for the Department of Justice.
 In recent years, a multitude of services have moved online and people rely on websites like never before for all aspects of daily living.

 People with disabilities navigate the web in a variety of ways.
 People who are blind may use screen readers, which are devices that speak the text that appears on a screen.
-People who are deaf or hard of hearing may use captioning.
-And people whose disabilities affect their ability to grasp and use a mouse may use voice recognition software to control their computers and other devices with verbal commands.
+Those who are deaf or hard of hearing may use captioning, just as people who are unable to grasp or use a mouse may use voice recognition software to control their computers and other devices with verbal commands.

 The ways that websites are designed and set up can create unnecessary barriers that make it difficult or impossible for people with disabilities to use websites, just as physical barriers like steps can prevent some people with disabilities from entering a building.
 These barriers on the web keep people with disabilities from accessing products and services that businesses make available to the public online.
 However, these barriers can be prevented or removed so that websites are accessible to people with disabilities.